ESG Questionnaire Response - Ninety One

 Transition Plan Assessment

-We undertake TPAs for all securities in a high-emitting sector, as defined by The Institutional Investors Group on Climate Change (IIGCC) as well as those, once invested, that contribute to the top 50% of firm-wide financed emissions.
+We undertake TPAs for all securities that, once invested, contribute to the top 50% of firm-wide financed emissions.

 Engagement